 Once the Quaker cooks and has expanded, voila!
 You have Quaker soup.
 Garnish with cilantro (because let’s face it, everything looks better with cilantro) and if you like, squeeze fresh limes into the soup.
 (I think the number one rule in Saudi cooking is, everything tastes better with limes.
 Well, actually, maybe that’s the number two rule.
 The number one rule is probably, everything tastes better with hot sauce.
-Many Saudis go for Crystal; Saleh prefers good ol’ Tabasco.
+I, along with many Saudis, go for Crystal; Saleh prefers good ol’ Tabasco.
 But in any case, I squeeze limes on pretty much everything now.
 They’re so versatile and make everything so delicious!)

 So, yeah.
 That’s my version of Quaker soup.
 This recipe will make about two bowls of soup, so if you’re looking to feed a family, double (or triple) up!
 If you’re American and you’ve never tried oatmeal outside of breakfast and cookies, I really suggest you give it a try!
 It’s simple and fast, and it’s an amazing cold weather soup.
 It’s totally something I’d cook on a snow day, if we had those here!